 A young sailor named Marlow travels to the Congo to take up a position as riverboat captain for an ivory-trading company.
 His first task is to follow the Congo River in search of the mysterious Mr Kurtz, an agent of the company who has gone rogue.
 On his way he and his crew encounter widespread inefficiency and brutality in the company’s stations, but this is nothing compared to what they find at Kurtz’s station: deep in the wilderness he has become the ruler of his own brutal kingdom, exerting power of life and death over his native subjects.

-James Norton (BAFTA nominee) – (Hit TV series MCMAFIA and upcoming season 2, MR JONES (Berlinale 2019 in comp), HAMPSTEAD with Diane Keaton, and TV’s WAR & PEACE and GRANCHESTER James will next be seen in LITTLE WOMEN starring Meryl Streep.
+James Norton (BAFTA nominee) – (LITTLE WOMEN, Hit TV series MCMAFIA and upcoming season 2, MR JONES (Berlinale 2019 in comp), HAMPSTEAD with Diane Keaton, and TV’s WAR & PEACE and GRANCHESTER.

-Michael Sheen (BAFTA & Golden Globes nominee) (BRAD’S STATUS, PASSENGERS, NOCTURNAL ANIMALS, FAR FROM THE MADDING CROWD, THE DAMNED UNITED, FROST/ NIXON, THE QUEEN) TV credits include the lead in US drama MASTERS OF SEX.
-Michael will next be seen in THE VOYAGE OF DOCTOR DOLITTLE.
+Michael Sheen (BAFTA & Golden Globes nominee) (THE VOYAGE OF DOCTOR DOLITTLE, BRAD’S STATUS, PASSENGERS, NOCTURNAL ANIMALS, FAR FROM THE MADDING CROWD, THE DAMNED UNITED, FROST/ NIXON, THE QUEEN) TV credits include the lead in US drama MASTERS OF SEX and GOOD OMENS.

-Matthew Rhys (Emmy Award Winner & two-time Golden Globe nominee) (THE POST, BURNT, THE EDGE OF LOVE.
-TV credits include BROTHERS AND SISTERS and THE AMERICANS).
-Currently starring in MOWGLI in a live-action.
-Matthew will next be seen in THE REPORT which premiered at Sundance.
+Matthew Rhys (Emmy Award Winner & two-time Golden Globe nominee) (A BEAUTIFUL DAY IN THE NEIGHBORHOOD, MOWGLI THE REPORT, THE POST, BURNT, THE EDGE OF LOVE.
+TV credits include PERRY MASON, BROTHERS AND SISTERS and THE AMERICANS).

-Dame Julie Walters (two-time Academy Award nominee, Golden Globe winner & six-time BAFTA winner) (THE QUEEN’S CORGI, MARY POPPINS RETURNS, WILD ROSE, MAMMA MIA!
-HERE WE GO AGAIN, PADDINGTON 2, BROOKLYN, PADDINGTON, MAMMA MIA, HARRY POTTER 1-8, EDUCATING RITA.
-Dame Julie will next be seen in THE SECRET GARDEN.
+Dame Julie Walters (two-time Academy Award nominee, Golden Globe winner & six-time BAFTA winner) (THE SECRET GARDEN, THE QUEEN’S CORGI, MARY POPPINS RETURNS, WILD ROSE, MAMMA MIA!
+HERE WE GO AGAIN, PADDINGTON 2, BROOKLYN, PADDINGTON, MAMMA MIA, HARRY POTTER 1-8, EDUCATING RITA).

-Bill Nighy (BAFTA winner) (THEIR FINEST, THE LIMEHOUSE GOLEM, THE BEST EXOTIC MARIGOLD HOTEL, PIRATES OF THE CARIBBEAN: DEAD MAN’S CHEST, LOVE ACTUALLY (BAFTA winner, Best Actor in a Supporting Role) Currently starring in SOMETIMES ALWAYS NEVER.
-Bill will next be seen in HEIDI: QUEEN OF THE MOUNTAIN
+Bill Nighy (BAFTA winner) (HEIDI: QUEEN OF THE MOUNTAIN, EMMA, HOPE GAP, THE BOOKSHOP, MINAMATA, SOMETIMES ALWAYS NEVER, THEIR FINEST, THE LIMEHOUSE GOLEM, THE BEST EXOTIC MARIGOLD HOTEL, PIRATES OF THE CARIBBEAN: DEAD MAN’S CHEST, LOVE ACTUALLY (BAFTA winner, Best Actor in a Supporting Role).

-Andrew Scott (BAFTA winner) (SPECTRE, PRIDE, KING LEAR, HAMLET.
-TV credits include arch-villain Jim Moriarty in SHERLOCK (BAFTA winner, Best Actor in a Supporting Role), Paul McCartney in LENNON NAKED and the priest in FLEABAG.
+Andrew Scott (BAFTA winner) (1917, SWALLOWS & AMAZONS, SPECTRE, DENIAL, PRIDE, KING LEAR, HAMLET.
+TV credits include lead in RIPLEY, arch-villain Jim Moriarty in SHERLOCK (BAFTA winner, Best Actor in a Supporting Role), Paul McCartney in LENNON NAKED and the priest in FLEABAG.

-Camille Cottin (César Award nominee) (CALL MY AGENT, LE MYSTERE HENRI PICK, CONNASSE PRINCESSE DES COEURS (César Award nominee, Most Promising Actress), ALLIED, LARGUÉES, PHOTO DE FAMILLE.
-TV credits include DIX POUR CENT).
+Camille Cottin (César Award nominee) (GOLDA, HOUSE OF GUCCI, STILLWATER, CALL MY AGENT, LE MYSTERE HENRI PICK, CONNASSE PRINCESSE DES COEURS (César Award nominee, Most Promising Actress), ALLIED, LARGUÉES, PHOTO DE FAMILLE).

 Merveille Lukeba (A UNITED KINGDOM.
 TV credits include double BAFTA-winning teen drama SKINS)